Existence of Horizontal Immersions in Fat Distributions: -Principle and Existence of -Isocontact Immersions

+\begin{remark} In \cite{bhowmickFat46}, the local $h$-principle for immersions $\mathbb{R}^2\to (M,\mathcal{D})$ horizontal to a special class of fat distribution of type $(4,6)$ was obtained.
+But the underlying relation for such maps need not be microflexible, and hence, it was not considered as a possible candidate for a local extension for horizontal immersions of $S^1$.
+The above corollary circumvents this issue by considering an extension to isocontact immersions, which is microflexible. \end{remark}

-If $\calD$ is the underlying real distribution of a holomorphic contact structure $\Xi$ on a complex manifold $(M, J)$, where $J$ is the (integrable) almost complex structure, then in view of \autoref{prop:fatTupleOmegaRegular} (\ref{prop:fatTupleOmegaRegular:2}), $\Omega$-regular immersions $\calD$ are the same as totally real immersions.
+If $\mathcal{D}$ is the underlying real distribution of a holomorphic contact structure $\Xi$ on a complex manifold $(M, J)$, where $J$ is the (integrable) almost complex structure, then because of \autoref{prop:fatTupleOmegaRegular} (\ref{prop:fatTupleOmegaRegular:2}), $\Omega$-regular immersions $\mathcal{D}$ are the same as totally real immersions.
 Hence, we get the following corollary to \autoref{thm:hPrinHorizImmFatDeg2}.

-\begin{corr} Given a holomorphic contact structure $\Xi$ on $M$, there exists a totally real $\Xi$-horizontal immersion $\Sigma \to M$ provided $\rk_\bbR \Xi \ge \max\{4\dim\Sigma, 5\dim \Sigma - 3\}$. \end{corr}
+\begin{corr} Given a holomorphic contact structure $\Xi$ on $M$, there exists a totally real $\Xi$-horizontal immersion $\Sigma \to M$ provided $\rk_\mathbb{R} \Xi \ge \max\{4\dim\Sigma, 5\dim \Sigma - 3\}$. \end{corr}